 - Transfer the thawed ice cream into the pie crust.
 Use the back of a spoon to evenly spread the ice cream into the crust.
 Return to the freezer for 20 minutes.

-- Top the pie with whipped cream and whipped cream swirls.
+- Top the pie with my homemade whipped cream recipe and whipped cream swirls.
 Drizzle with caramel sauce and dried banana chips.